-Year to date, larger-cap U.S. stocks have fallen 24%, having rebounded a bit from their historic drop.
-Smaller-cap U.S. stocks have done even worse, falling 34%.
+Year to date, larger-cap U.S. stocks fall 20%, having rebounded a bit from their historic drop.
+Smaller-cap U.S. stocks did even worse, falling 31%.

-Developed international stocks have fallen 29%, and emerging-market stocks have dropped 27%.
-Much of the differential between U.S. and foreign stock market returns has been due to the appreciation of the U.S. dollar, which has risen roughly 4.5% year to date.
+Developed international stocks and emerging-market stocks both dropped around 24%.
+Much of the differential between U.S. and foreign stock market returns has been due to the appreciation of the U.S. dollar, which has risen roughly 2.5% year to date.

-In the fixed-income markets, core bonds have gained just over 1%, once again providing their key role as portfolio ballast against sharp, shorter-term stock market declines.
+In the fixed-income markets, core bonds gained over 3%, once again providing their key role as portfolio ballast against sharp, shorter-term stock market declines.
 Yields have been extremely volatile as well—shooting up on some days when stocks were also sharply selling off.
-The 10-year yield is currently at 0.84%, down from 1.92% at year-end.
+The 10-year yield ended the quarter at 0.70%, down from 1.92% at year-end.

-Turning to the credit markets, floating-rate loans and high-yield bonds have taken it on the chin.
-Both have dropped around 20%.
-But investment-grade corporate bonds have been far from immune, having lost over 7%.
+Turning to the credit markets, floating-rate loans and high-yield bonds took it on the chin.
+Both dropped around 13%.
+But investment-grade corporate bonds were far from immune, having lost over 4%.

 The near-term economic damage from the United States’ and other countries’ response to the coronavirus outbreak now looks almost certain to be severe.
 GDP is expected to sharply contract, potentially by historic proportions, and unemployment is expected to rise to levels never seen before.
 The consensus agrees but appears to believe the recession will also be short in duration.
 However, a so-called V-shape recovery is by no means a sure thing.
 To the extent stock markets are not fully discounting a more severe economic outcome, stock prices could fall further.

 The depth and duration of the recession (and the speed of the recovery) depends on the effectiveness of our medical and policy responses.
 A medical resolution is a “known unknown.”
 But the Federal Reserve and other major central banks seem to be all-in to support the fluid functioning of credit, lending, and financial markets, and their critical role as the “plumbing” of the real economy.
-At the same time, congressional Republicans, Democrats, and the Trump administration all seem to be in agreement that something massive needs to be done on the fiscal policy side and done quickly.
-As we write this, a $2 trillion–dollar stimulus package has passed the U.S. Senate and is headed to the House of Representatives for a vote later this week.
+At the same time, governments around the globe understand something massive needs to be done quickly on the fiscal policy side.
+On March 27, Congress passed, and the president signed into law, a $2 trillion stimulus package.
+Similar support measures are being debated or implemented around the world.
+Discussions continue about additional steps to take in support of markets and the economy.

 PORTFOLIO UPDATE & OUTLOOK